Ventilation, Purification & Filtration

 What is Air Filtration?

 Air filtration is the process of ‘trapping’ airborne contaminants such as dust, pollen, dust mites, and dander from recirculating.
 Filtration serves two important roles in the air quality equation.
 First, air filtration keeps dust from accumulating on your air conditioner coils.
-Even a slightly plugged air conditioner coil can significantly reduce an air conditioner’s efficiency and performance.
+Even a slightly clogged air conditioner coil can significantly reduce an air conditioner’s efficiency and performance.
 Second, air filters trap dust and contaminants in a fibrous media to prevent us from inhaling them as we breathe.

 Like any other consumer product, all air filters and filtration systems are not created equally.
 The most common type of air filter (1” disposable) like found in big box stores, are largely ineffective.
 Disposable filters are designed to offer some protection to the equipment coils, not to human lungs.
 Conversely, 4” MERV 16 pleated air filters are proven to be a very effective IAQ strategy and are endorsed by the American Lung Association.